labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 What is the display menu?
 -------------------------

-By default, objects in the **Pre-selection Zone** and **Selection Zone** are grouped bu genus.
+By default, objects in the **Pre-selection Zone** and **Selection Zone** are grouped by genus.
-You can change this by changing the value of the display drop down menu.
+You can change this by modifying the value of the display drop down menu.

 .. image:: img/selector_display.PNG

-The display by "species" with "Acinetobacter" filter active will group all pre-selected organism by species.
+The display by "species" with "Acinetobacter" filter active will organize all pre-selected genome by species.

 .. image:: img/selector_display2.PNG

-The display by "genus" with "Acinetobacter" filter active will show all the 32 organisms in one single group.
+The display by "genus" with "Acinetobacter" filter active will show all the 32 genomes in one single group.

 .. _select-organisms-of-interest:

 How to select my organisms of interest?
 ---------------------------------------

-To select you organisms, move the mouse with the button down on the wanted organisms in the **Pre-selection Zone** (shift + click works too).
+To select you genome/sequence, move the mouse with the button down on the wanted genomes in the **Pre-selection Zone** (shift + click works too).
 Then press the green button to put them in the **Selection Zone**.

 .. tip::
-   You can select the group of organism by double clicking on the bold tittle inside the **Pre-selection Zone**.
+   You can select the group of genome/sequence by double clicking on the bold tittle inside the **Pre-selection Zone**.

 .. _selection-zone:

 Selection Zone
 --------------

-The **Selection Zone** is there to allow you to see all the selected organisms for the analysis.
+The **Selection Zone** is there to allow you to see all the selected genome/sequence for the analysis.
 You can remove some of them by moving the mouse with the button down and pressing the red button to remove them from the **Selection Zone**.
 If the active filter allow them, they will appear in the **Pre-selection Zone**.